lucifer-14/Writeups/Hack This Site/Basic Challenges/Mission 3/README.md

   **Bonus Knowledge:** You can also find out this hidden file by monitoring the network traffic.

   In the Developer tools, go to the Network section.
-Then, type in any password in the form and press submit button.
+Then, type in any password in the form and click submit button.
 You can see that an extra data is sent along with the password when the browser made a request to index.php.

 </details>